 Eileen describes her work as an office clerk and comptometer operator at F.W.
-Harmer of Norwich (a major clothing manufacturer) and elsewhere.
+Harmer of Norwich (a major clothing manufacturer) and at other Norwich firms.

 Beginning at Harmers

 I started work in 1957 at F.W.
 Harmer and company as an office junior.
 My mother took me down for the interview because she was determined that I was not going to work in the factory; I had to work in the office.
 But I found out later on that office and factory girls were the same, they just did different jobs.
 The work entailed arriving at 8 o’clock and we finished at 4.40.
 We had 40 minutes for lunch break and ten minutes for a coffee break in the mornings.
 No break in the afternoons.

 One of the jobs we had to do as an office junior, that I personally hated, was to go round the department and find out what they wanted for their coffee break – what rolls and crisps and drink.
 Then I had to get the money, take it down the canteen, get their orders, put it on a tin tray and have it all ready for coffee time.
 At 10.25 all the juniors would be standing in the canteen waiting for the tray of goods and also two enamel jugs, one filled with cocoa and one filled with tea.
 The girls in the department laid all their cups out and it was our job to go and fill them up.
 These jugs were heavy and I hated doing it and I was right glad when I moved on and somebody else had to do it instead of me.

 It was a large office.
 Open plan.
 The floor was concrete and in the summer it got very dusty.
 There used to be a lady who came round with a large galvanised watering can and she would spray the water on the floor to stop it being dusty.
 In the summer it was very hot.